KinoftheFlames/phonegap-calculator/README.md

 PhoneGap Calculator
 ===================

-This is a small hybrid mobile app I made while researching PhoneGap and Angular.js.
+This is a small hybrid mobile app I made while researching PhoneGap.
+I also took the opportunity to introduce myself to Yeoman and Angular during the process.